 Carol Rose speaking on behalf of the maker, Paul Rose, explained the proposed resolution and offered a minor amendment.

 Amend line 17 to add after word surplus "FROM A PUBLISHED LIST WHICH HAS BEEN DEVELOPED"

 Rose (Maki) move to accept the amendment.
+Vote on amendment.
 Amendment carries unanimously.

 VanRhee speaking on behalf of the Fisheries Committee supports unanimously.